jmwoo/jmwoo.github.io/about.md

 	<iframe class="video-embed" src="https://www.youtube.com/embed/VISVshpMg6s?si=yLoU450Po7alobSy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-I deeply admire Elon Musk, the GOAT entrepreneur and internet troll.
+I admire Elon Musk, the GOAT entrepreneur and internet troll.
 I look up to builders of all kinds who can take ideas and make them a reality.

 I want to understand the world as much as possible.
-I care about it and want to make it a better place.
-I want enjoy my precious time while I'm here.
+I would like to make it a better place and enjoy my precious time while I'm here.

 <script>